awsdocs/amazon-appstream2-developer-guide/doc_source/creating-streaming-from-interface-vpc-endpoints.md

 1. Choose **Update**\.

 Traffic for new streaming sessions will be routed through this endpoint\.
 However, traffic for current streaming sessions continues to be routed through the previously specified endpoint\.

+**Note**
+Users cannot stream using the internet endpoint when an interface endpoint is specified\.